gkcgautam/sass-css-utilities/README.md

 All of the classes support addition usage in phones and tables through media queries.
 Just prefix these to the class name: `tab-`, `phn-tab-`, `phn-`

 For example, For  modifying the display property of a div in different devices:

-  <div class="block phn-inline-block">I will chane to inline block when viewed on a phone</div>
+    <div class="block phn-inline-block">I will change to inline block when viewed on a phone</div>

-Similary for changing margin or padding:
+Similarly for changing margin or padding:

     <div class="pad-30 mar-60 tab-pad-20 tab-mar-40 phn-pad-10 phn-mar-20">My margin and padding will change in tablet and phone</div>

 This is just a simple example.
-The classes can be used to modifiy even a single property like this:
+The classes can be used to modify even a single property like this:

-  <div class="pad-30 mt-60 phn-pv-20 phn-mt-20">My margin and verticla padding will change in phone</div>
+    <div class="pad-30 mt-60 phn-pv-20 phn-mt-20">My margin and vertical padding will change in phone</div>